Defence of doctoral thesis

 - All theses are to include a title page and a document data sheet.
 The document data sheet is often printed on the reverse of the title page.

-- The department and the PhD student are jointly responsible for the procurement, production and distribution of the thesis.
+- The department and the doctoral student are jointly responsible for the procurement, production and distribution of the thesis.
 The minimum amount of printed thesis is 33 copies.
 The department decides on any additional copies.

 - An electronic version of the thesis is to be sent to Media-Tryck to enable the print-on-demand service and guarantee access to printed copies of the thesis.